MRamadhanKesaPI/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/README.md

-# Data Preparation Process for PhoneNow: Customer Churn Analysis
+# Data Preparation Processes for PhoneNow: Customer Churn Analysis

 The data preparation process ensures raw data is clean, consistent, and ready for analysis.
 It involves importing the data, fixing errors, and organizing it into a usable structure.
 This step is crucial for accurate and reliable results.